rocketcode-dev/content/content/draft/every-tech-document/every-tech-document.md

 There are two exceptions to this though:

-1) When there are multiple authors, they should be writing with one voice.
+1) When there are multiple authors, they should write with one voice.
 That means one dialect.
-2) Code examples must always use American English.
+2) Write code examples in American English.
 No exceptions.
 Any non-American spellings will cause confusion there.

 #### Quoted text